top of page

 Jessy Chen

-As a residential construction strategist, our role at Vitalizebuild Construction is to help you mitigate emotional bias in capital allocation.
-Determining whether to remodel or start fresh requires moving beyond sentiment to analyze the physics of privacy, the bureaucracy of zoning, and the long-term asset value of your property.
-This document distills expert insights from the front lines of high-end development to help you decide if your current structure is a container for memories or an obstacle to your future.
+At Vitalizebuild Construction, we help you navigate these emotional biases.
+Deciding whether to remodel or start anew requires a clear analysis.
+We consider factors like privacy, zoning regulations, and the long-term value of your property.
+This guide offers insights from our experience in high-end development.
+We aim to help you determine if your current structure is a vessel for memories or an obstacle to your future.

-The "70% Rule" and the Financial Tipping Point: When Rebuilding is the Better Investment
+The Financial Tipping Point: When Rebuilding is the Better Investment

 "It’s best to remodel when the bones are good and tear it down if they're not."

-While a remodel can preserve history, new construction offers a "clean slate" that eliminates the risk of supporting an aging structure with expensive, patchwork support systems.
+While remodeling can preserve history, new construction offers a "clean slate."
+This eliminates the risks associated with supporting an aging structure.

 tear down and rebuild vs remodel